 If your content ranks for the keywords that have high CPC, expect a huge spike in your Adsense charts.

-Tech blog needs TIME to show results.
-As it is directly dependent on traffic and clicks for revenue, good organic traffic is required.
+Blogging takes time to show results.
+Because it is directly dependent on traffic and clicks for revenue.
+Good organic traffic is required.

 For this, frequent updating is required.